codeplaysoftware/syclacademy/README.md

 Each of the lessons are designed to be self contained modules in order to support both academic and training style teaching environments.

-A playlist of video content is [also available][video-playlist].
-Though note that these slides and exercises may have changed since these videos were created so they may not match completely.

 | Lesson | Title | Slides | Exercise | Source | Solution | ComputeCpp | DPC++ | hipSYCL |
 |--------|-------|--------|----------|--------|----------|------------|-------|---------|